 They say cash is king, and they’re right!
-Especially when it comes to spending money.
+Especially when it comes to spending money during the Christmas season.
 Because when the cash is out, the spending is done!
 It’s genius at its most basic, and it works every time (as long as you leave your credit cards at home).
-You simply cannot overspend on Christmas gifts!
+You simply cannot overspend on Christmas gifts when you use cash!

 Using cash envelopes is a strategy used by many successful budgeters!
 Besides, stuffing these cute festive holiday cash envelopes is fun!
 You can use one for each person you’re gifting to or use one for each holiday shopping category-I.e., food, decorations, gifting, fun times, supplies, etc. Or if you’re crafty here are some cash envelope templates that you can make on your own!

 Nerdwallet references a cult classic report where, “An often-cited study is one conducted by Dun & Bradstreet, in which the company found that people spend 12%-18% more when using credit cards instead of cash.”